Energinet-DataHub/greenforce-frontend/README.md

 > [Angular Tour of Heroes](https://angular.io/tutorial) serves as a good
 > introduction.

-This repository is a monorepo which hosts serveral applications that all share the same dependencies (for example, every application is running the same version of Angular).
+This repository is a monorepo which hosts several applications that all share the same dependencies (for example, every application is running the same version of Angular).